With more than 4.1 billion email users, email newsletter monetization is the perfect complement to any existing revenue strategy.

 Yes, you read that correctly, email newsletters.

-However, creating a successful email newsletter monetization strategy means doing a little more than just slapping some content together and hitting send.
+However, successfully monetizing your email newsletters means doing a little more than just slapping some content together and hitting send.
 There’s a lot to consider; from growing your newsletter audience to branding and design, each piece is a part of the larger monetization puzzle.
-With a thoughtful strategy, the payoffs can be massive.
-For instance, media company Morning Brew, drove 95 percent of its revenue from newsletter monetization alone in 2019.
+With a thoughtful approach, the payoffs can be massive.
+For instance, media company Morning Brew drove 95 percent of its revenue from newsletter monetization alone in 2019.

-Email newsletter monetization refers to the selling of premium email newsletter ad inventory that advertisers can purchase, directly or programmatically.
+Email newsletter monetization refers to selling premium newsletter ad inventory that advertisers can purchase, directly or programmatically.

 What makes it premium, you ask?
-Well, email newsletters provide access to highly engaged, logged-in audiences; meaning a subscriber or reader must log into an email client or app to access a newsletter, regardless of the device.
-The logged-in nature of email newsletters allows advertisers to deliver highly targeted, people-based ads.
+Email newsletters provide access to highly engaged, logged-in audiences.
+The logged-in nature of email newsletters allows advertisers to deliver highly targeted, people-based ads, no matter the device.

 Furthermore, email is an inherently cookieless environment.
-As brands and publishers adapt to a world without third-party cookies, email newsletters will become an even more valuable tool.
+As brands and publishers adapt to a world without third-party cookies, email newsletters will become even more critical to reaching and engaging audiences.
 But we’ll get into that later.

 By selling email newsletter ad inventory, you help advertisers reach your newsletter subscribers with relevant ads while securing incremental revenue.
 With 49% of consumers saying they’d like to receive weekly promotional emails, email monetization is a win-win-win opportunity for publishers, brands, and subscribers alike.